jyyan/jyyan-vim/README.md

     l. `<leader>v` to open `.vimrc` in a new tab.

     m. `<leader>0` to edit or create `README.md` in current working directory.

+4. You can make one copy of jyyan-vimrc & ref: vimrc / pro-vimrc / easy-vimrc to redefine what you like for .

 ## FAQ